×

 If you are thinking about moving to Nara, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Nara can vary greatly depending on the location and size of the property.
 For a single-family home in the city center, prices can be quite high, while apartments and condos may be more affordable.
 On average, you can expect to pay a moderate amount for a one-bedroom apartment in the city center, while the same kind of apartment outside the city center would cost significantly less.
-Prices for larger apartments or houses would be correspondingly higher," explained one expat living in Nara, Japan.
+Prices for larger apartments or houses would be correspondingly higher," replied a member in Nara.

 Should I buy or rent a home in Nara?